chilyoon/timeout/README.md

 Every member in the text channel can participate in the vote by leaving reaction on this message.

+## Plan for 0.1.1 Update
+* Send additional message if timeout was applied successfully.
+* "timeout" should not be able to timeout itself.

 ## Version 0.1.0
 * Implementation of basic features.
 * Minimum number of vote to initiate timeout is fixed to 3.